brightcove/brightcove-player-sdk-ios-ssai/README.md

 	    }];
 	  }

-When calling `ssai_seekToTime:completionHandler:` to resume playback at a particular time, the first frame of the video will be visible until the seek completes.
-For a cleaner presentation, temporarily cover the video view during seeking by setting the BOOL `shutter` property of BCOVPlabackController to `YES` before calling `-setVideos:`.
+When calling `ssai_seekToTime:completionHandler:` to resume playback at a particular time, the first frame of the video might be visible until the seek completes.
+For a cleaner presentation, temporarily cover the video view during seeking by setting the `shutter` property of BCOVPlabackController to `YES` before calling `-setVideos:`.
 When seeking is complete, dismiss the shutter by setting the `shutter` property to `NO`.
 The `shutterFadeTime` property defines the duration of the shutter fade animation.

 	self.playbackController = [sdkManager createSSAIPlaybackController];